Sebastian Blomberg

-Sebastian Blomberg is a German actor.
+Sebastian Blomberg, Sebastian von Blomberg (May 24, 1972 in Bergisch Gladbach) is a German actor.
 He is known for his role as Rudi Dutschke in the 2008 film The Baader Meinhof Complex.

 Early life and education

 Sebastian Blomberg was born in Bergisch Gladbach, West Germany.

 Career

 Blomberg has appeared in many films since 1998.

 In 2008 he played Rudi Dutschke in The Baader Meinhof Complex.

+He played in Tatort from 2018 to 2023 character Martin Rascher.

 In 2023 he played Otto John in Bonn – Alte Freunde, neue Feinde, a political drama set in post-war West Germany in 1954.